-Depending on how far through your pregnancy you are, the neonatal doctors will agree with you a plan about what they will do at the birth of your baby.
-This will usually involve supporting the baby's breathing.
+Depending on how far through your pregnancy you are, and other aspects of your case, the neonatal doctors will agree with you a plan about what they will do at the birth of your baby.
+Often, but not always, this will involve supporting breathing, and hoping that baby responds well to this support.